Need Help? Give us a call.

 When you’re no longer seen as active, this ensures that neither the business nor its owner will be liable to continue filing annual reports, paying state fees, or be charged fees associated with the business.

-→TL;DR: File articles of dissolution so the state in which you’re registered to do business no longer sees you as active.
+So, what you need to take away is that you should file articles of dissolution so the state in which you’re registered to do business no longer sees you as active.
 That way, you won’t be responsible for any new fees associated with your company.

 Did you previously register your corporation or LLC to do business in another state?